JetBrains/kotlin-multiplatform-dev-docs/topics/journal/multiplatform-reasons-to-try.md

 [//]: # (title: Ten reasons to adopt Kotlin Multiplatform and supercharge your projects)

-[//]: # (description: Discover ten reasons why you should use Kotlin Multiplatform in your projects.
-See real-life examples from companies and start using this technology in your multiplatform development.)
+<web-summary>Discover ten reasons why you should use Kotlin Multiplatform in your projects.
+See real-life examples from companies and start using this technology in your multiplatform development.</web-summary>

 In today's diverse tech landscape, developers face the challenge of building applications that can seamlessly operate across various platforms,